florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 I initiated the project by setting up the backend structure and the basic React framework, and then started building on this foundation.
 I was particularly proud of implementing the comment, like, and add picture functionalities.

 ### Comment component
-For commewnt function, we had both a front-end and a back-end part:
+For comment function, I had both a front-end and a back-end part:

-#### Front End
+#### Frontend
-- **Cloning Form Data:** On the frontend, we had to clone the form data and create a new field that we posted into the API.
+- **Cloning Form Data:** On the frontend, Ihad to clone the form data and create a new field that Iposted into the API.
-- **Error Handling:** Additionally, we implemented error handling to manage any issues that occurred during form submission.
+- **Error Handling:** Additionally, Iimplemented error handling to manage any issues that occurred during form submission.
 ```jsx
   function handleChange(e: any) {
     const fieldName = e.target.name